usnistgov/mass/doc/gamma.rst

 For many days I thought the Plain mass were about 2 eV better than the OFF style results.
 I finally tracked the difference down to slighly different ways of fitting the data.
 Here I do an apples to apples comparison by making sure the histogram bins, cuts, and fitting model and algorithm are all identical between Plain and OFF styles.
+While off appears slightly better here it is illusory, if you run with different random seeds you can get off to appear worse.
+Unlike with filtValue, I haven't been able to get identical results with off vs plain, just comparable.
+I believe OFF is just as good when you have enough projectors, not better or worse.

+We use ds.filtValueDC to access all filtValueDC values without any cuts applied.
+This may be removed in the future, let me know what you think about it.

 .. testcode::